Lemon Poppyseed Muffins

-- Sugar: You’ll need brown sugar for the streusel topping and white sugar for the muffin batter.
+- Sugar: You’ll need white sugar for the muffin batter.

 - Whole milk: I use whole milk to give these muffins a delicious texture and taste and it can help activate the baking soda and baking powder.

-- Other ingredients needed: lemon zest, cardamom, eggs, sliced almonds, lemon extract.
+- Other ingredients needed: lemon zest, cardamom, eggs, lemon extract.

 How to make lemon poppyseed muffins

-- In another bowl, mix together the wet ingredients.
+- In another bowl, whisk together the wet ingredients.

-- Fold the wet ingredients into the dry and stir just until combined.
+- Fold the wet ingredients into the dry ingredients.